MichaelCurrin/jekyll-theme-quickstart/README.md

 $ jekyll new-theme NAME
 ```

-Note that is different from `new` command.
+Note that is similar to the `jekyll new` command.

 ### Package a theme